suleymanarslan/notebook/logbook.md

 #### January 13
 We are in Turkey after spending a month in Jordan.

+#### January 6

+We camped in Wadi Rum.

 #### January 1
 We're entering the new year as the photographer of a local band Autostrad in their concert.
 They offered us this job but seem like there is issues within the band, I felt like we wasted our time.
+I'll never invest anytime on music projects anymore.

 ## 2016